openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 2. Next, we need to create workspace for various tasks we provide.

-Let's prepare an OTX action detection workspase running the following command:
+Let's prepare an OpenVINO™ Training Extensions action detection workspase running the following command:

 .. code-block::